D&D General Optimistic Thoughts on Optimizing

 But D&D is only partly a team game.
 It's also a social event.
 So I really can't see demanding everyone play the best possible character or always make the correct decisions.
 But what to do with someone who seems insistent on playing the worst possible character (and making, if not always the worst, a good number of bad decisions).

-This can be the inverse of the "but I'm playing my character" argument- to which my usual reply is "yes, you are playing your character with Wis 7 as a complete and utter pain in my haldz.
+It's like the "but I'm playing my character" argument- to which my usual reply is "yes, you are playing your character with Wis 7 as a complete and utter pain in my haldz.
 However, the problem with that is that you decided to make your character this way."

 A year or two ago (maybe longer, time is meaningless and space is bendable) I made a post about my friend Guy (yes, really).
 Guy considers himself an old school role-player who hates "WotC D&D" with a passion (I keep telling him it's been 25 years, he really should let it go).
-He tried (and failed) to get us to play 2e (I was on board but the other players quickly developed Jacky Chan confused faces).
+He tried (and failed) to get us to play 2e (I was on board but the other players quickly developed Jackie Chan confused faces).
 We managed to get him to consider playing 5e, but he then instantly went against any sort of conventional wisdom when creating his character, an orphan former cutpurse who stowed away on a ship, got stranded on a desert island, and was rescued by the PC's.
 You may wonder what his actual chosen Background was.

 Fisher, from Ghosts of Saltmarsh.
 See he had to fish to stay alive...